Portland Trail Blazers Odds: Spreads, Totals, Props

 Hawks +175

-The negative number on the Trail Blazers moneyline (-140) indicates they are favored to win by oddsmakers.
+The negative number on the Trail Blazers' moneyline (-140) indicates they are favored to win by oddsmakers.
 It would take a $140 wager to win $100 profit, plus the $140 originally posted for the bet.
 A $100 on the Hawks would net $175 in profit if they can pull off the upset.

 Point Spread

 Books will also set a point spread for NBA games, which considers the margin of victory rather than just the winner and loser.
-The below example considers the Trail Blazers as underdogs against the Cleveland Cavaliers:
+The following example considers the Trail Blazers as underdogs against the Cleveland Cavaliers:

 Trail Blazers +4.5 (-115)